bartbutenaers/Node-RED-Tailscale-Tutorial/docs/certificate_introduction.md

 ## Why do we need certificates

 The client needs to make sure that the public key is being send by the real server (in our case the server where Node-RED is running)?
-Because a hacker could intercept the client's https request to the server, and return his own fake public key of his own serve.
+Because a hacker could intercept the client's https request to the server, and return his own fake public key of his own server.
 In that case the client would setup - without knowing - a secure https connection to the hacker's server.
 And then the hacker can decrypt and read all the condifidential data send by the client (via its private key):

 ![image](https://github.com/user-attachments/assets/9e5f3009-70a0-4c6d-8f93-33af29867d81)